Łukasz Załuska

-Łukasz Załuska ([ˈwukaʐ zaˈwuska]; born 16 June 1982) is a Polish professional footballer who plays as a goalkeeper.
+Łukasz Załuska ([ˈwukaʐ zaˈwuska]; born 16 June 1982) is a Polish former professional footballer who played as a goalkeeper.

 After playing for Stomil Olsztyn, Legia Warsaw, Jagiellonia Białystok (on loan) and Korona Kielce in Poland, Załuska continued his career in Scotland, joining Dundee United in 2007.
-He then signed for Celtic in 2009, spending six years mainly as a back-up goalkeeper, before joining Darmstadt 98 in 2015.
-He has made one international appearance for Poland, in 2009.
+He then signed for Celtic in 2009, spending six years mainly as a reserve goalkeeper, before joining Darmstadt 98 in 2015.
+He made one international appearance for Poland, in 2009.

+Following retirement, he became a goalkeeping coach, first working with Poland youth national teams, before joining Wisła Kraków's staff in 2024.

 Club career

 In Poland

 Born in Wysokie Mazowieckie, Załuska began his career in 1997 with Ruch Wysokie Mazowieckie but left within a few months to join MSP Szamotuły.
 After a year, he moved on to Sparta Oborniki, before spending time with Zryw Zielona Góra.
-In 2001, Załuska moved to Stomil Olsztyn and made his first appearance in the Ekstraklasa in August 2001.
+In 2001, Załuska moved to Stomil Olsztyn and made his first appearance in the Ekstraklasa that August.
 In 2002, he joined Legia Warsaw but made no appearances for the club.
 From here, he had two loan spells with Jagiellonia Białystok before joining Korona Kielce in 2004.
 Załuska spent two years with Kielce, culminating in a Polish Cup runners-up medal in just before moving to Scotland in May 2007.

 Dundee United

 Załuska joined Scottish Premier League team Dundee United on a two-year contract on 30 May 2007.
 He played in pre-season for United but suffered a broken foot before the start of the domestic season, prompting the club to sign countryman Grzegorz Szamotulski as a short-term replacement.
 After returning to training in late October, it was feared Załuska had broken his foot a second time in early November.
 Załuska finally made his competitive debut for United on 26 January 2008, just days before Szamotulski's departure.
 United won 2–1 in what was captain Barry Robson's final match for the club.

 In February 2008, after helping United beat Aberdeen in the semi-final of the Scottish League Cup, Załuska was reported to the Scottish Football Association (SFA) for making gestures to the Aberdeen fans.
 In the match, both keepers faced missiles thrown by sets of opposing fans, including plastic cups, chocolate and £1 coins.
 Referee Iain Brines was also hit by a coin thrown from the Aberdeen supporters' end.
 A month later, Załuska received a £500 fine and a warning from the SFA for his actions.

-On 17 December 2008, it was reported that he had declined a new contract and would be leaving the club at the end of the season after the current one expires.
+On 17 December 2008, it was reported that he had declined a new contract and would be leaving the club at the end of the season after the current one expired.